 There’s no forever free plan.
 If that’s what you’re looking for, head over to our list of the best free VPN services.

 With just one subscription tier that includes all features, the only difference is how long you sign up for.
 Additionally, each plan comes with a 30-day money-back guarantee.

 Every plan allows you to use SaferVPN on five devices.
 That’s not bad, but plenty of VPN services offer higher device limits or remove them entirely (see our CyberGhost review for an example).
 You can get around the limit by installing SaferVPN on your router, but if you don’t want to deal with the hassle, just read our best VPN for multiple devices guide.

 We tend to use Private Internet Access as our baseline for a cheap VPN (read our PIA review here).
-PIA’s one-year plan costs $3.33 per month, but that’s as long as it goes.
+PIA’s two-year plan costs $2.19 per month, but that’s as long as it goes.
 At both the two-year and three-year levels, SaferVPN beats out PIA, staking a claim as one of the cheapest VPNs around.

 SaferVPN recently started accepting a raft of new payment methods.
 In addition to credit cards, debit cards and PayPal, you can pay with online bank transfers, Alipay, Webmoney, Moneybookers and Skrill.
 Crypto owners can pay with bitcoin or TRON.

 It’s hard to find anything to complain about in SaferVPN’s interface.
 It avoids the two biggest pitfalls of a VPN UI: excessive simplicity (see our Bitdefender VPN review for one that falls into that trap) and general brokenness (see our Goose VPN review for the worst offender there).

 Signing up for SaferVPN is a brisk three-step process.
 Just choose a plan, enter an email address for your account and pick your payment method.